OpenDFM/NeuSym-RAG/documents/financial_report_tags.md

-# tags for the section of financial reports
+# Tags for the section of financial reports

 ## 1. Business